christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 - [RGB](https://en.wikipedia.org/wiki/RGB_color_model) is an abbreviation for the primary colors: Red, Green and Blue.
 Combining these colors virtually any color can be produced.
 - RGB LED is a device where both a red, green and blue LED has been placed in one package.
 - [Breadboard](https://en.wikipedia.org/wiki/Breadboard) is a tool for prototyping electronic circuits that allows the user to establish reliable temporary connections between components.
-- [DMM](https://www.fluke.com/en-ca/learn/best-practices/measurement-basics/electricity/what-is-a-digital-multimeter) (digital multimeter) is a tool used to measure two or more electrical quantaties, such as voltage and current.
+- [DMM](https://www.fluke.com/en-ca/learn/best-practices/measurement-basics/electricity/what-is-a-digital-multimeter) (digital multimeter) is a tool used to measure two or more electrical quantaties, such as voltage, current and resistance.
+- [Digital signals](https://en.wikipedia.org/wiki/Digital_signal) are signals where information is communicated in descrete values (such as LOW and HIGH).
+- [Analog signals](https://en.wikipedia.org/wiki/Analog_signal) are signals where information is communicated using a continous range of values.
+- [PWM](https://www.arduino.cc/en/tutorial/PWM) (Pulse Width Modulation) is a teqnuice where a digital signal is rapidly turned on and off to produce what amounts to an analog signal.

 ## Introduction
 Now, we are ready to start working with microprocessors.
 For this course, we will use the [Arduino Nano](https://store.arduino.cc/usa/arduino-nano) which is a small board based on the [ATmega328P](https://www.microchip.com/wwwproducts/en/ATmega328p) microcontroller.